thaddavis/crewai_and_agentops_script/video_script/1/5_running_the_crew.md

 - `pip install crewai==0.63.6`

-All of the Python code published to PyPi by the CrewAi team will be downloaded onto our "mini-machine"
+All of the Python code published to PyPi by the CrewAI team will be downloaded onto our "mini-machine"

 ## Let's run our crew again...